 Try your favorite Greek foods or something new when you dine at Acropolis Restaurant & Catering.
 This ornately styled restaurant has an extensive menu that contains dishes such as Caesar of Troy salad, tzatziki, lemon chicken rice soup and gyros.
 Mousaka, stuffed Greek chicken and lamb shanks are some of the popular dinner offerings.
 Make sure to save some room for one of their delectable desserts, which include Greek pastries.
 Acropolis Restaurant & Catering offers catering services for off-site parties.

-Once you relocate to Evansville, it will take some time to get yourself situated and comfortable in your new home.
+Once you hire a moving company and relocate to Evansville, it will take some time to get yourself situated and comfortable in your new home.
 When you are ready to open your doors and explore the community, this list of 10 places is an ideal way to begin.
 Each of these spots offers something new and different.
 Whether you want to get outside, enjoy a favorite food or challenge yourself with something you have never seen or done before, the locations on this list will fit the bill.
 After you have visited these destinations, you may have the confidence to seek out some other fun places in the city.
 These locations can be enjoyed on your own, with a partner or even a large group of your new coworkers, neighbors and friends.
 Be sure to make note of your favorite places so you can return again and again.